Iamshg/iamshg.github.io/_posts/2018-07-18-Estimators.md

 \end{align*}
 $$

-where $X$ is the simple data and $n$ is the number of elements of sample data .
+where $X$ is the sample data and $n$ is the number of elements of sample data .